 According to the dictionary, a benediction is a short invocation for divine help, blessing, and guidance, usually at the end of worship service.

 Therefore, a benediction is a blessing pronounced on the congregation at the end of a service.
-There are many benedictions in the Bible a church leader can use, or they can create one of their own that builds off of the existing ones.
+There are many benedictions in the Bible a church leader can use, or they can create one of their own based on the sermon that has just been preached.

 Reasons To Stay in Church For Benediction

-The benediction is a short prayer said at the end of a church service.
-The purpose of a benediction is to for the pastor or church leader to pronounce a blessing of God on the congregation and to ask for guidance in the days to come.
+The short prayer at the end of a church service is actually for the pastor or church leader to pronounce a blessing of God on the congregation and to ask for guidance in the days to come.
 A benediction is an official dismissal.

 The benediction is just as much a part of the worship service as the sermon and hymns and other things.
 Therefore, unless it is an emergency, everyone should remain until the blessing has been pronounced.

-If a person does not stay for the benediction, he will not get the final blessing of the service.
+If a person does not stay for the benediction, he will not get his final blessing.
 If someone leaves before the benediction, the word will not be sealed in his heart and several adverse things could happen, according to "The Parable of the Sower" in Matthew 13:19-23 about the seeds that have been sown.

 The words of God that had just been preached are seeds.
 When anyone hears the message and doesn't stay until it is sealed, several things might happen.